welcomments/templates/README.md

 Available variable substitutions:

-<%= branch_name %>
-: The name of the Welcomments integration Git branch.
+- **branch_name**: The name of the Welcomments integration Git branch.

-<%= specific_instructions %>
-: The instructions specific for a single static site generator, such as Jekyll.
+- **specific_instructions**: The instructions specific for a single static site generator, such as Jekyll.

-<%= website_id %>
-: The unique identifier for the website (generated in the Welcomments console) that identifies the website where all reader comments will be delivered to.
+- **website_id**: The unique identifier for the website (generated in the Welcomments console) that identifies the website where all reader comments will be delivered to.

 ## Used versions